cppitems/cppitems/items/010/item.md

 > Do these rules make sense?
 > - const-ness is preserved: this is what is expected when passing a const or const reference
-> - const-ness is also preseved in the template parameter type: this allows to specialize the implementation if a function parameter is const
+> - const-ness is also preserved in the template parameter type: this allows to specialize the implementation if a function parameter is const
 > - the function parameter type is always a lvalue reference: this is what we asked for
 > - See [deduction_lref.cpp](https://raw.githubusercontent.com/cppitems/cppitems/master/items/010/deduction_lref.cpp) for the full sources of the example